Léa Garcia

 Léa Lucas Garcia de Aguiar (11 March 1933 – 15 August 2023) was a Brazilian actress.
 She was known for her numerous television and film roles.
 Her breakout role was in the 1959 Oscar-winning Black Orpheus, in which she portrayed Serafina, Eurydice's cousin.

 Garcia died of heart complications on 15 August 2023, at the age of 90.

+In 2026, Léa Garcia was the plot of the parade of Mocidade Alegre samba school in the Anhembi Sambadrome.
+Mocidade Alegre won the Carnival of São Paulo championship with this homage to Garcia.